mgfalzon/Personal-Website/README.md

 ## Features

 * **Completely reusable:** All information on the site is taken from a singular JSON file, including the colors!
-Anyone can build their own peronal site within minutes using my app
+Anyone can build their own personal site within minutes using my app
 * **Mobile Support:** all devices are supported